Kazablan (1973 film): Plot

 Later that evening, Rachel walks through the streets of Jaffa on her way home after school, and meets Janus, who was waiting for her.
 He asks her to go out with him, but she refuses his offer, and Janus grabs her.
 Kazablan, who happens to be passing by, intervenes, makes Janus leave, and accompanies her home.
 They are followed by the Jama'ah, whom Kazablan chases away so they don't disturb them (with the bored Jama'ah singing "Ma Kara").
 After the walk Kazablan goes to meet the Jama'ah, but on the way, he is attacked from behind and beaten by two of Janus's employees, who sent them to avenge his humiliation.
 The battered and bruised Kazablan consoles himself at Madame Rosa's night club, where his friends are (the song "Jaffa").

 Mr. Feldman realizes that Kazablan accompanied her home and came to talk to him outside the club.
 He asks Kazablan to let her go and find someone "more suitable" for him, alluding to Kazablan's Moroccan origins.
 Kazablan says he will consider it and returns to the club, where the owner tries to comfort him (the song "Rosa").

 The next day Rachel hears of Kazablan's beating, and worried, goes to his home.
-She see's he is ok, and invites him to lunch on Saturday at her house.
+She sees he is ok, and invites him to lunch on Saturday at her house.
 The enamoured Kazablan hesitates but accepts the invitation and goes to meet Jama'ah, who help him get ready.

 Kazablan arrives at the Feldman family home for the Saturday lunch he was invited to.
 Mr. Feldman refuses to join the table and calls Kazablan a gangster from the other room.
 Rachel and her stepmother try to convince Mr. Feldman to join the table, leaving Kazablan alone in the room, and he notices the hidden box where the money collected from the neighbourhood residents was placed.
 He pushes the box so that it is better hidden.
 The meal goes well, even though this is the Moroccan Kazablan's first encounter with the dish gefilte fish (which he secretly passes to the cat).
 During the meal, it is revealed that Kazablan is a war hero who received a medal for rescuing his wounded commander from the battlefield, which causes Mr. Feldman to see him differently.
 At the end of the meal, Kazablan and Rachel drive to Jerusalem together in a car that was "arraigned" by the Jama'ah.
 While the two are travelling in Jerusalem, Janus arrives at Feldman's house, to try and convince him to tell Rachel to marry him and beg him to leave the neighbourhood together for a better place.
 Mr. Feldman refuses both requests.
 The disappointed Janus also notices the box where the money is and steals it.